-Your guitar doesn't stay in tune.
-That doesn't mean there's something wrong with the instrument or you; guitars are just temperamental.
-Your instrument could get cold on the way to a gig, then warm up inside the venue, but still require several tunings before the instrument settles.
-That's why, if you're a musician, you understand that a guitar tuner isn't a crutch; it’s a necessary tool that allows you to sound your best.
+If your guitar doesn't stay in tune, that doesn't mean there's something wrong with the instrument or you.
+Guitars are just temperamental.
+Your instrument could get cold on the way to a gig, then warm up inside the venue, but still require several tunings before it settles.
+That's why a guitar tuner isn't a crutch but a necessary tool that allows you to sound your best.

-But there are hundreds of guitar tuners available.
-How do you know which one to choose?
-There is a degree of preference involved in picking a guitar tuner, but there are also a number of essential features that your tuner should have.
+There are hundreds of guitar tuners available, but how do you know which one to choose?
+Picking a guitar tuner involves a degree of preference, but there are also a number of essential features that your tuner should have.
 This article will walk you through everything you need to know so you can purchase a guitar tuner that makes both you and your listeners happy.

 The guitarist has six options when it comes to tuners that are physical devices: clip-on, handheld, pedal, soundhole, automatic, and rackmount tuners.